memgraph/docs/mage/query-modules/python/igraphalg.md

 ```

 ### `get_shortest_path(source, target, weights, directed)`
-Compute shortest path in the graph.
+Compute the shortest path in the graph.

 #### Input: